 The KFAC physical office is closed until further notice.
 Click here for more information.

-This is a letter that I composed back in 2008, and I was absolutely surprised at the positive responses received from clients.
-There are some new items for 2019, but I have kept the framework the same because the basics really never change.
-So here we go again!
+This is a letter that I began composing back in 2008, and I was absolutely surprised at the positive responses received from clients.
+There are some new items for 2020 (primarily retirement and estate planning issues affected by the recently passed SECURE Act), but I have kept the framework the same because the basics really never change.
+It’s resolution time, so here we go again!

-At the end of every year, I attempt to sit down and do a thorough review of my family’s personal finances for the upcoming year.
-This is one resolution I always keep.
-I would like to share with you some of the major items that I review each December and January.
+At the end of every year, I sit down and do a thorough review of my family’s personal finances for the upcoming year.
+This is the one resolution I always keep.
+I would like to share with you some of the major items that I review each December and January as well as some additional planning ideas.
 This list is not all inclusive, but it should give you an excellent framework of the thought process I go through.
 I hope this information is helpful and informative to you.

 Most of us go through life trying to do what is right while dealing with all those forces pulling us in every direction.
 However, this can leave us in a position where we may not be good to anyone.
 Remember, those folks who are pushing you to do those things that they need you to do would most likely be way worse off without you.
 We need to make time for ourselves, so we can actually be there when those folks truly need us.